hesy41/hesy41.github.io/_posts/2021-12-5-Common-sorting-algorithms.md

 I am going to introduce and compare seven sorting algorithms that I learned from school.
 I will describe them with working logic, sudo codes, time complexity and extra memory need.
 The list of sorting algorithms is:

-1. straight selection sort
+1. 1) straight selection sort
-2. bubble sort
+1. 2) bubble sort
-3. insertion sort
+2. 3) insertion sort
-4. merge sort
+3. 4) merge sort
-5. quick sort
+4. 5) quick sort
-6. heap sort
+5. 6)heap sort
-7. radix sort
+6. 7)radix sort

 All of my code is available on [Github](https://github.com/hesy41/school-work/tree/main/data-structure-code/sorting_exercise).